-Your generation seems to put stock in Puerto Ricans being U.S. Citizens.
-But tu abuelo, he knew that we would never be treated that way.
-So English only, and no accent tolerated.
-He made sure I knew the difference between less and fewer, how to properly hold a pen, to strive for a Steve Reeves physique, and not to speak unless I had something important to say.
+English only and no accent tolerated.
+And he made sure I knew the difference between less and fewer, how to properly hold a pen, to strive for a Steve Reeves physique, and not to speak unless I had something important to say.
 He armed me to succeed in a country... a home that either doesn't want us or chooses not to see us.
 But...
 I never lost my language.
 Spanish was the one thing that could never be taken from me.
 From us.
-And I'm... ashamed I didn't pass it onto you.
+I wish you understood that.
+I wish you had that connection.
+And I'm...
+I'm sorry I didn't pass that onto you.